-Note: It is recommended that students select courses appropriate for teaching the Alberta Physical Education Curriculum.
-These courses, in conjunction with DANCE 200, HE ED 110, and PEDS 205, will meet the requirements for activity in the BEd program.
+Note: It is recommended that students select courses appropriate for teaching the Alberta Physical Education Program of Study.
+These courses, in conjunction with DANCE 200, HE ED 110, and PEDS 205, meet the requirements for activity in the BEd program.